Jon-Corey/GitHubStatsWallpaper/README.md

 ## Building From Source

-Taking the source code and putting it into a format that Lively can use is as simple as zipping up all of the files into a .zip file.
-The `README.md`, `cover.png`, and `LICENSE` files can be ignored as they are only used on GitHub and not on the actual wallpaper.
+Taking the source code and putting it into a format that Lively can use is as simple as zipping up all of the required files into a .zip file.
+The `PackageFiles.ps1` script can handle this for you so that you don't have to worry about which files should be included or not.
+You will need to install [Powershell](https://github.com/PowerShell/PowerShell) in order to run this script.

 Since this is just HTML, CSS, and JavaScript, it can be run locally like any other static site.
 I really like using the [Live Server](https://github.com/ritwickdey/vscode-live-server) extension for [VS Code](https://code.visualstudio.com/).
 For testing the parameters, you can either change the default values in the `scripts.js` file or you can use your developer console to call the `livelyPropertyListener` function.